 Also, remember to include everyone from rainmakers to support staff.
-Everyone deserves to have their efforts recognized, and will feel better for it.
+Everyone deserves to have their efforts recognized and will feel better for it.

 Quarterly or annual announcements do not have the same impact as a true acknowledgement in the moment of someone’s efforts.
 Frequent, regular recognition will inspire employees to work as hard as their coworkers to reach those same heights.

-Ensure that recognition is public so that each team member can recognize their colleague’s achievements, and be inspired by their good work.
+Ensure that recognition is public so that each team member can recognize their colleague’s achievements and be inspired by their good work.

 If you can make the recognition visible outside the company too, even better.
 For example, one airline puts its employee of the quarter on the side of a plane!